what is a business continuity plan

 6. Continuous Availability of Essential Company Resources

 Businesses that support remote workers and flexible schedules are miles ahead of the competition.
-People don’t have to adjust to disaster mode as a new way of working; they may just use the same remote access tools they always used but in a new location.
+People don’t have to adjust to disaster mode as a new way of working; they may use the same remote access tools they always used in a new location.

 7. Continuous IT Operations

-Steps to make a Business Continuity Plan
+Steps to Build a Business Continuity Plan

-Determine the Plan’s Purpose and Develop Objectives
+1. Determine the Plan’s Purpose and Develop Objectives

-While company processes are being interrupted, you can determine what results indicate a plan’s effectiveness and which benchmarks to monitor.
+While company processes are interrupted, you can determine what results indicate a plan’s effectiveness and which benchmarks to monitor.
 Consider how many hours you put into research.
 How long will it take to train employees and key personnel?
 How much Time will be spent on planning before creating a business continuity budget?

-Establish Vital Business Domains and Core Operations
+2. Establish Vital Business Domains and Core Operations

 Take a close look at every operation of your company and put it into one of the three categories: low, medium, or high.
 Your company’s BCP should revolve around the core operations whose loss would impact your firm the most.
 Think about what it would take to do some of these tasks remotely.
 Moreover, you might be able to keep some of the most critical tasks going without suffering too much of a financial hit.

-Complete a Business Impact Analysis
+3. Complete a Business Impact Analysis

-Create a Plan for Evaluation and Instruction
+4. Create a Plan for Evaluation and Instruction

 Your employees and department managers must understand the three stages of a business continuity plan: prevention, response, and recovery.
 Having a testing and training program in place may help ensure that none of your staff will panic, which would only make things worse.

-For instance, in the training that you provide your staff, emphasize that they should not spread rumors or unverified information on social media in the event of a tragedy.
+For instance, in the training that you provide to your staff, emphasize that they should not spread rumors or unverified information on social media in the event of a tragedy.
 Your organization risks losing face if the rumors turn out to be false.

 Business Continuity Impact Analysis